milesj/dotfiles/readme.md

 This will clone the repository to the home directory and run the installation script.
-The script will install Homebrew and its packages, symlink configuration dotfiles, setup Git, OSX, Atom, and more.
+The script will install Homebrew and its packages, symlink configuration dotfiles, setup Git, OSX, Atom, VSCode, and more.

 ```
 git clone git@github.com:milesj/dotfiles.git ~/.dotfiles